-For March–May 2017, low and near-median streamflows are more likely at 30 and 29 locations respectively, mainly along the east coast and northern Australia.
-Low flows are expected at 27 locations.
-Almost half of locations have very low forecast skill for this time of year.
-Locations with high skill are confined to southern Australia.
-Forecasts have not been issued for 85 locations due to very low model skill or missing observed data.
+For April–June 2017, near-median and high streamflows are more likely at 30 and 29 locations respectively, mainly along the east coast and northern Australia.
+Low flows are expected at 30 locations.
+Forecast skill is generally low to very low for this time of year, locations with high skill are confined to southern Australia.
+Forecasts have not been issued for 72 locations due to very low model skill or missing observed data.
 We suggest using the observed climatology for these locations.

 Use the map below to zoom and pan to view the forecast locations.
 Zoom in to view pie chart tercile forecasts, and then click on a pie chart to go directly to the latest forecast.

 Note: The locations on the map are either site-based forecasts or total catchment inflow forecasts.
 Site information provides details on which locations are site-based or total inflow forecasts.
 For more details about how the pie chart forecasts are displayed go to the Frequently Asked Questions.